California Department of Industrial Relations: Division of Workers' Compensation

 The IAC was soon overwhelmed by the number of claims relative to its small size.
 The IAC began to appoint referees and delegated to them the tasks of hearing evidence on claims (that is, sitting individually and not in panels) and preparing unsigned written recommendations, which were then adopted by the IAC panels as if each panel had heard the evidence itself.
 In 1945, the referees were allowed to sign their recommendations and the recommendations were circulated to the parties in advance of adoption, but were still nonbinding unless and until they were actually adopted by an IAC panel.
 In 1951, the state legislature fundamentally changed the relationship between the referees and the IAC by enacting a law which provided that the referees' findings, orders, decisions and awards would automatically have the force of law as if made by the IAC itself, unless the IAC granted a petition for reconsideration of a referee's decision made in its name.

 After 1951, it became clear that the referees were holding bench trials and the IAC panels were not actually exercising original jurisdiction, but were performing appellate review.
 In 1966, the state legislature recognized this reality by enacting a law which divided the IAC into the WCAB and the Division of Industrial Accidents, which later evolved into DWC.
 In 1975, DIR began to informally refer to the referees as judges, and the state legislature made that official by enacting appropriate legislation in 1985 which became effective on January 1, 1986.
 In 1987, DWC judges were authorized by the state legislature to wear judicial robes.

 Division of Occupational Safety and Health

 The Division of Occupational Safety and Health, known as DOSH or Cal/OSHA, supervises occupational safety and health at workplaces throughout the state of California and issues citations to employers found to be in noncompliance.

 DOSH's Elevator Unit is responsible for inspecting nearly all elevators in California, with the notable exception of those in Los Angeles.
-Furthermore, California is one of the few U.S. states that requires the most recent inspection certificate for an elevator to be prominently posted in the elevator car.
-Thus, by their nature, DOSH's elevator certificates are among the most commonly viewed documents produced by the California state government.
+Furthermore, California is one of the few jurisdictions that expressly requires the current operating permit for an elevator to be prominently posted in the elevator car.
+Thus, by their nature, DOSH's elevator permits (which include the last date of inspection and date of permit expiration) are among the most commonly viewed documents produced by the California state government.